Seeker

 Terraced fields in Peru

-What followed was a natural intermingling of cultures to produce new practices, traditions, and styles of living.
+What followed was a natural intermingling of cultures to produce new practices, traditions, styles of living, and also, new styles of cooking and an exciting new cuisine.

-Our name is drawn from clay food pots in Peruvian fires.
+The name of our restaurant is drawn from clay food pots used in Peruvian cooking.
 These pots would go on to host the intertwining of two cultures’ cuisines, eventually resting on the shared term of “Nikkei”.

 The Clay Bahrain logo with several icons around it